manell0/couronne/testing.md

 - The [RESPONSIVE WEB DESIGN CHECKER](https://responsivedesignchecker.com/) service is used to check how responsive the website is.

-  - Is also checked with the browser's built-in responsive tool (inspect).

 - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) service was used to validate the CSS code used.